thidaskaveesha/patocy/README.md

 # patocy
 Many school leavers go for the software engineering title as a career path without a clear understanding of what they are passionate about and what type of career to pursue in the various careers inside the IT industry.
+Thus, many undergraduates are dropping out of college halfway through the second year, and several individuals suffer a lot of stress in their career as software engineers to solve this problem Team 10 is developing a system called patocy where we make user to understand their passion and choose very sutable career.